akshatbajaj09/akshat-bajaj-python/README.md

 - Learnt new keywords like global and nonlocal.
 - Learnt a new idea of Dependency Injection and how it is better than using global and nonlocal keywords.
 - Also understood that why do we need scope?

+## Day 11

+- Started with Object Oriented Programming (OOP).
+- Understood the need for OOP.
+- Learnt about terminologies like: classes, objects, instances and instantiating.
+- Learnt some basics like class variables and instance variables.